Why you should get an appraisal

 Appeal your tax assessment

-Private Mortgage Insurance, or PMI, is an added insurance plan that many lenders ask homeowners to purchase when the amount being loaned to the homeowner is more than 80% of the actual value of the home.
-This extra payment is often bundled into the monthly mortgage payment and is soon forgotten.
-This is unfortunate because PMI isn't required when the remainder of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
-In fact, the Homeowners Protection Act (HPA) of 1998 was implemented by the United States Congress requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an extra insurance policy that nearly all lenders ask home owners to purchase when the amount being loaned to the home owner is more than 80% of the actual value of the home.
+More often than not, this extra payment is lumped into the monthly mortgage payment and is quickly forgotten.
+PMI is no longer required when the remaining balance of the loan - whether through market appreciation or principal pay down - goes below the 80% level, making this very unfortunate.
+In fact, the Homeowners Protection Act (HPA) of 1998 was passed by the United States Congress requiring lenders to remove the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to eliminate PMI, Advantage Appraisal Services, LLC can provide you with a statement regarding the value of your home.
-The cost of the appraisal can often be offset in a short amount of time because you'll no longer be paying the PMI.
+(208) 782-0233 will provide you with a statement regarding the value of your home, and the expense of the appraisal can often be offset in just a few months because you'll no longer be paying the PMI.

-A divorce is a particularly daunting ordeal for the parties involved, and it is often even more complicated by the hard decision of who maintains the property.
-It's a good idea to get an appraisal from Advantage Appraisal Services, LLC so both parties are completely aware of the true market value of their house, regardless of the circumstances.
+A divorce is a particularly horrible experience for the parties involved, and it is often even more complicated by the hard decision of who keeps the house.
+Regardless of the situation, it's a good idea to order an appraisal from (208) 782-0233 so both parties are entirely aware of the true market value of their home.